IP Guidance

 Where the invention of a process of producing a product has been patented and the product was not publicly known in Japan prior to the filing of the patent application, a product identical to such product shall be presumed to have been produced by the patented process.

-Presumption of amount of damages (Article 102)
+Presumption of damages (Article 102)

-The plaintiff bears the burden of proof of the amount of actual damages incurred by the act of infringement of the defendant.
+The plaintiff bears the burden of proof of the actual damages incurred by the act of infringement of the defendant.
 However, considering the difficulty for the plaintiff to prove the amount of actual damages caused by the infringement, the Patent Act provides three types of presumptions where the amounts determined by way of the following are presumed to be the amount of damages: (i) “lost profits” calculated based on the infringer’s sales quantity with the patent holder’s profit rate; (ii) license fees that the patent holder would have obtained had the infringements not occurred; and (iii) profits made by the infringer (unjust enrichment).

 The Patent Act was revised in 2019 (effective on April 1, 2020) as follows: